telerik/xaml-docs/controls/radtabcontrol/howto/how-to-control-selected-item-on-removed-tab.md

 position: 14
 ---

-# How to Control the Selection When the SelectedItem is Removed
+# {{ site.framework_name }} RadTabControl How to Control the Selection When the SelectedItem is Removed